 MAKE A DONATION

-The best way for you to donate to Guru Ram Das Project is via JustGiving, PayPal or by writing a simple cheque.
-If you can afford to donate on a monthly or annual basis via direct debit, we welcome all charitable donations.
+Donations are legacies are by far our biggest source of income.
+We literally could not run without your support.
+The best way for you to donate to Guru Ram Das Project is via bank transfer or PayPal or by writing a simple cheque.
+Please consider offering whatever you can afford.
+We welcome all charitable donations, however big or small.

 Would you like to support a particular area of our work?